- 1 Best Christmas Cities In Europe

 Prague Christmas Markets stay open until the New Year, so if you’re staying over for Christmas, you get the best of everything.
 There are several markets around the city, including in the Castle District and Wenceslas Square.

 But the best of all is the Old Town Square Christmas Market.
 The setting is incomparable.
-You’re surrounded by amazing architecture wherever you look, including the fairytale Gothic spires of the Our Lady Before Týn church.
+Old Town Square Prague is one of the most beautiful squares in Europe, and you’re surrounded by amazing architecture wherever you look, including the fairytale Gothic spires of the Our Lady Before Týn church.
 We ended up doing half of the following year’s Christmas shopping while we were there.
 The mulled wine, spit-roasted trdelnik cake and wonderful Czech beer went down beautifully as well.
 One of the best cities to spend a Christmas vacation in Europe.

 London is one of the must visit cities in Europe, compelling at any time of year.
 The run-up to Christmas is one of the most magical times of year, as the whole city gets lit up and goes festive.

-Each year the people of Norway donate a Christmas tree which takes pride of place in Trafalgar Square, and many of the nearby main streets are lit up for the occasion.
+Each year the people of Norway donate a Christmas tree which takes pride of place in Trafalgar Square, and some of the famous streets in London are lit up for the occasion.
 Oxford Street and Regent Street, the main department store hub, get the full lights treatment.
 Traditional stores like Harrod’s and Fortnum & Mason also get the decorations out for seasonal celebrations.

 One of our favourite things to do in London at Christmas is to visit the beautiful ice rinks around the city.
 The rink at Somerset House is spectacular, surrounded by a gorgeous Neoclassical courtyard.
 There’s also the rink outside the magnificent Tower of London, and another outside the Natural History Museum in Kensington.